 #Can a VPN block AirPlay on my Samsung TV?

 Yes.
-A VPN on your Apple device routes traffic through a remote server, which breaks the local network connection AirPlay requires.
-Disable the VPN before using AirPlay.
-If you need the VPN active, configure split tunneling to exclude local network traffic from the VPN tunnel.
+A VPN routes your iPhone’s traffic through a remote server, breaking the local network handshake AirPlay requires.
+Disable the VPN before streaming.
+If you need the VPN active for other apps, configure split tunneling to exclude local network traffic; your VPN provider’s app settings usually have this option.

 #What does “Require Code” do in Samsung AirPlay settings?

 This setting controls how your TV authenticates AirPlay connections.
 “First Time Only” asks for a 4-digit code on the first connection and remembers the device.
-“Every Time” requires the code for each session.
-“Use Password” sets a fixed password.
+“Every Time” requires the code for each session; “Use Password” sets a fixed password instead.
 I recommend “First Time Only” for home use since it balances security with convenience.

 #Will a factory reset fix AirPlay problems?